 Fampyra (Europe), Ampyra (US)

 Fampridine is drug that has been shown to improve walking speed for some people with multiple sclerosis.

-A phase III study involving 301 people with both relapsing and progressive MS who were treated for 14 weeks was reported in The Lancet in 2009.
-This showed a greater proportion of people taking fampridine had a consistent improvement in walking speed, compared to people taking placebo (34.8 percent v 8.3 percent) as measured by the Timed 25-Foot Walk test.
+A phase III study involving 301 people with both relapsing and progressive MS who were treated for 14 weeks showed a greater proportion of people taking fampridine had a consistent improvement in walking speed, compared to people taking placebo (34.8% v 8.3%).
 This improvement was maintained for the duration of the study.

-Fampridine was granted a conditional licence by the European Medicines Agency (EMA), the European Union's regulator, in July 2011.
-The licence requires the manufacturer, Biogen Idec, to carry out further research about the benefits and long-term safety of fampridine.
-In particular, the study will provide information on benefits beyond the effect on walking speed.
+Fampridine was granted a conditional licence by the European Medicines Agency (EMA), the European Union's drug regulator, in July 2011.
+The licence requires the manufacturer, Biogen Idec, to carry out further research into the benefits and long-term safety of fampridine.
+In particular, the research will provide information on benefits beyond the effect on walking speed.

 Fampridine was licensed by the Federal Drug Administration (FDA), the American regulatory body, in January 2010.
 The product name in the USA is Ampyra.